ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning

 We next examine \emph{statistical fidelity}: the extent to which synthetic samples reproduce the density and dependence structure of the real data, because these properties underpin downstream utility.
 Table~\ref{tab:Diversity Metrics} summarizes four fidelity metrics averaged over all small data splits in Section~\ref{sec:preprocess}.

 ReTabSyn attains the highest (or tied-highest) scores on \textit{$\beta$-Recall}, \textit{Shape}, and \textit{Corr.}, indicating that its samples cover more of the real data’s high-density regions while preserving inter-feature structure.
-SMOTE achieves the best \textit{$\alpha$-Precision}, reflecting its interpolation of real points, yet its \emph{Authenticity} is markedly lower (0.42 versus 0.48 for ReTabSyn; see Table C.2), highlighting the privacy risk of copy-based generators. \textit{PTA} and \textit{SynRL}: RL-guided methods that rely on external classifiers—do not improve fidelity: both trail ReTabSyn on \textit{Recall}, \textit{Shape}, and \textit{Corr.} (with SynRL also lowest on \textit{Precision}), suggesting that classifier-driven signals alone are insufficient to model the joint structure needed for high-fidelity synthesis.
+SMOTE achieves the best \textit{$\alpha$-Precision}, reflecting its interpolation of real points, yet it incurs markedly higher membership-inference leakage (AUC 0.83 versus 0.62 for ReTabSyn; see Table~\ref{tab:privacy_attack}), highlighting the privacy risk of copy-based generators. \textit{PTA} and \textit{SynRL}—RL-guided methods that rely on external classifiers—do not improve fidelity: both trail ReTabSyn on \textit{Recall}, \textit{Shape}, and \textit{Corr.} (with SynRL also lowest on \textit{Precision}), suggesting that classifier-driven signals alone are insufficient to model the joint structure needed for high-fidelity synthesis.
 ReTabSyn’s authenticity is slightly below that of its base model (GReaT), which we attribute to the extra fine-tuning steps that increase memorization, but it still offers a favorable trade-off between fidelity and privacy.
 Overall, the balanced performance across metrics confirms ReTabSyn’s ability to generate synthetic data that is both faithful and diverse.

 Figure~\ref{fig:correlation_similarity} visualizes pairwise-correlation similarity for three representative datasets (darker red = higher).
 ReTabSyn retains the strongest block-diagonal patterns, whereas GReaT, TabSyn, and TVAE show progressively lighter cells, signaling weakened or inverted dependencies.
 By better matching these correlations within \(X\) and between \(X\) and \(y\), ReTabSyn produces a conditional distribution \(\tilde P(y\mid X)\) that is closer to the real one, which in turn translates into superior downstream performance.
 These findings reinforce the value of our reinforcement-learning alignment strategy for enforcing critical statistical relationships and delivering reliable, high-utility synthetic data.